askeko/abslab/README.md

 nixos-install --flake .#<host>
 ```

+It prompts for a root password, but under impermanence that imperative one is
+wiped on first boot — root's (and your user's) actual password is the declarative
+sops hash from `secrets.yaml`.
+Set anything at the prompt (or `--no-root-passwd`),
-Set the root password when prompted, then reboot.
+then reboot.

 ### First Boot